This article was written for Apocrypha magazine and first appeared there.

 Thus ended his diary as well.
 We know nothing more about the events of autumn 1871, only that autumn turned golden and gilded, the leaves fell, and winter began.

-Dear reader, if you've enjoyed this piece and would like to support my work, consider buying me a drink!
+Dear reader, if you've enjoyed this piece and would like to support my work, consider buying me a croissant!
 Your support means a lot.
 Thanks for reading!